StanleyPham/SELMAGitHub/README.md

 The program can then compiled with any python distribution.
 The recommended method is to use Anaconda: https://www.anaconda.com/
+Ensure that your python distribution has the same number of bits as your matlab distribution.

 In order to run the program, certain packages are needed.
 These need to be installed in the correct environment.
 The easiest way to do this is to create a new Anaconda environment from the selmaEnvironment.yml file.